-The Status Filter at the bottom of the screen allows you to refine the displayed list of jobs according to Success, Failure, Warning, Working, Unknown, or All.
+The Status Filter allows you to refine the displayed list of jobs according to Success, Failure, Warning, Working, Unknown, or All.
 Choose one of these criteria to restrict the displayed list of jobs to your selection.
 After you select a Status Filter option, click Refresh to resort and view the jobs list with your selected criteria.